SCarrero/sassy/README.md

 # sassy
-Sherry's standalone Sass compiler with Browsersync

-More to come once it's working
+My Foundation Sass compiler with Browsersync, intended for standalone work that isn't part of an existing site or repo.